 What are the advantages of wearing walking shoes?

-There are plenty of benefits to wearing walking shoes, including the following:
+Generally speaking, there are plenty of benefits to wearing walking shoes, including the following:

-- They’re very lightweight, which makes them more comfortable to wear than regular running shoes.
+They’re very lightweight, which makes them more comfortable to wear than regular running shoes.

-- They are much cheaper.
+They are often much cheaper.

-- Some of the shoes come with extra cushioning, making them perfect for people who suffer from painful joints or legs.
+They are typically more flexible, which makes them ideal for folks who have wider feet.Some of the walking shoes come with extra cushioning, making them perfect for folks who suffer from painful joints or legs.